This is about creating true prosperity—aliveness.

 Is Village Company 360 a nonprofit?

-No. We jokingly call ourselves a burgeoning K Corp, or a self-certified Kind Corporation.
-Like a B Corp, we’re here to use business as a force for good.
+No. It’s a burgeoning self-certified K Corp, or Kind Corporation.
+Like a B Corp, Village Company 360 is here to use business as a force for good.
 The difference is that we adhere to our own standards.

 How does Village Company 360 make money?

-Currently, our focus isn’t making money but building community.
+Our main focus isn’t making money but rousing kind and caring neighbors.
 That’s because even with the best plans and tech, villages won’t work without people.
-That said, we’ll sell trainings and village-making tools later, and are seeking $10 gift givers to help us grow.
+That said, we’re developing services to activate villages in multifamily housing and will sell village-growing tools and trainings later.

 Why mix ages and how can mixed-age villages work when we’re so segregated by age?